jaseemabid/blog/_posts/2012-05-07-git-for-the-lazy-ones.md

 	alias get='git '
 	alias gits='git status '

-It saves you from typos like 'get' and 'got'. `git status` being the most common command is aliased to `git s` and `gits`
+It saves you from typos like 'get' and 'got'. `git status` being the most common command is aliased to `gs` and `gits`

 My favorite is `alias go='git checkout '`.
 When you want to go to 'master', you say `go master` or `go issue53`.
 I think it makes a lot more sense than `git checkout master` or `git co master`.